Call our main office at 812-471-4611 for more information.

 Deaconess Cross Pointe offers an outpatient medication assisted treatment (MAT) program for qualified participants struggling with opioid use disorders.

-For many who enter into drug and alcohol treatment, the first step in a person’s recovery process may be the management of withdrawal symptoms.
 When a patient has become physically dependent on a substance, trying to manage withdrawal symptoms at home without professional supervision can be both painful and potentially dangerous.
+That’s why managing withdrawal symptoms is usually the first step for people entering drug and alcohol treatment programs.

 Resources for Families

-Addiction treatment at Deaconess Cross Pointe is focused around the philosophy that chemical dependency is a disease with a specific set of symptoms, treatment objectives, and treatment techniques.
+Addiction treatment at Deaconess Cross Pointe focuses on the philosophy that chemical dependency is a disease with a specific set of symptoms, treatment objectives, and treatment techniques.
+We offer the following programs to help patients who have substance use disorders.